 How to Cope With Mental Health Symptoms on the Job

 If you struggle to deal with the challenges that a mental health condition presents while holding down a job, know that you are not alone.
-A quarter of the American workforce experiences mental health symptoms at any given time.
+76% of American workers reported at least one symptom of a mental health condition in the last year, according to a survey by the Harvard Business Review.

 In fact, work can be an important part of your self-care routine and mental health strategy.
 “Going to work is one of the best treatments for depression and other mental health issues,” says Kerrie Smedley, Ph.D., a licensed clinical psychologist in Annville, Pennsylvania.